 Members of the class were accepted to a total of at least thirty colleges and universities and were awarded a combined total of over $1.7 million.
 For details on their college acceptances and scholarships, click here.

 "They shall build houses and inhabit them; they shall plant vineyards and eat their fruit... for like the days of a tree shall the days of my people be, and my chosen shall long enjoy the work of their hands."
 Isaiah 65: 21-22

 The three foundational ideals that shape an Eastwood Christian School education are “Veritas, Vita, and Vocatio.”
 The pursuit of the third ideal, vocation, goes far beyond simply attaining a job.
-However, determining and following a call to a particular kind of work is important in meeting the needs of the world around us, using our gifts and talents, and following our deepest desires.
+Determining and following a call to a particular focus of study or kind of work is important in meeting the needs of the world around us, using our gifts and talents, and following our deepest desires.

 Parents and students are encouraged to contact the school if you need any assistance in the application and preparation of your students for college.